issamouawad/MSThesis_Code/README.md

 the suggested format of the input file can be of the form

 grl1/00001.jpg

 ....

 Additionally, the Make file is modified to allow for GPU inference.

-The weights (of the trained network on MS COCO ) can be downloaded from here wget https://pjreddie.com/media/files/yolov3.weights
+The weights (of the trained network on MS COCO ) can be downloaded from here: wget https://pjreddie.com/media/files/yolov3.weights

-The code is built using simply make
+The code is built using simply

+make

-The following command can be used to run batch object detection ./darknet detect cfg/yolov3.cfg yolov3.weights file_list.txt -thresh .05 > output.txt
+The following command can be used to run batch object detection

+./darknet detect cfg/yolov3.cfg yolov3.weights file_list.txt -thresh .05 > output.txt

 ## Object Tracking